2i2i/whitepaper/README.md

 - We define currency as an arbitrarily fungible bundle of energy and information
 - We accomodate the entire region of objective value currencies possible (below, at and above the min value).
 - We create the fairest (according to importance) sequence of servicing the demand
-- We allow for all types of dynamics incl. traditional markets as special cases, set via simple parameters.
+- We allow for infinite types of dynamics incl. traditional markets as special cases, set via simple parameters.

 All these superlatives make this market model the most open possible.

 Assuming liquidity, this market model thus provides the fairest valuation of any supply.

-## Supply = Time
-Everyone has time.

-Time is most valuable.

-2i2i is provably finds fairest value.

-Using 2i2i for time makes most sense:
-Use the optimal system for the most important

-In a futuristic society, people could replace appointments with such a market for their time.
-Whenever you choose to interact with a person, instead of consulting a appointment schedule, consult the market.
-Importance and urgency are all expressed via the energy and information contained in every bid.

-When supply=time, all currencies are per $\Delta T$.
-Current technology already allows $\Delta T \le 1 \text{ sec}$.

-Imagine the entire world harvesting the fairest amount of energy in exchange for the whatever information they can provide.
-2i2i could in theory jump start the provably fairest economy ever.

-# Smart contracts
+## Smart contracts

 Smart contracts are autonomous, decentralized apps.
+The described market model should be implemented as smart contracts for the following reasons: Zero credit risk, infinite inclusivity, perfect transparency[^auditabilityisbetter], ability to yse any kind of currency.

-## Zero credit risk
+### Zero credit risk

 Using smart contracts eliminates credit risk, as the smart contract acts as an autonomous escrow.

 Bids can be locked in the smart contracts until there is agreement on the a completed trade.

-## Implementation

-Implementation details would depend on each specific smart contract framework.

-The most difficult part is defining what exactly a agreement looks like on a smart contract.
+Each seller could own it's own market place.

-## Infinite inclusivity
+### Infinite inclusivity

 A currency is called fungible if it is available in varying units.